SeniorApproved.org - Assisted living services

 Pros of moving into assisted living

 The decision of moving into assisted living is not easy to make, but you have to think of the benefits to be derived.
-First and foremost, assisted living communities have been created to meet the needs of aging seniors, with consideration to their individual situation and personal preferences.
+Assisted living communities have been created to meet the needs of aging seniors, with consideration to their individual situation and personal preferences.
 They have trained staff, people who are able to offer personalized care; they will take their time to get to know each senior, doing their best to make them feel at home.
 They are looking to offer the needed support, ensuring that the living environment is optimized at the same time.
 Aside from 24/7 monitoring, the staff can handle nursing needs, medication management, and even monitor both the behavior and mood of various residents.
 Generally speaking, assisted living facilities embrace a holistic approach to senior care.

-The assistance with the activities of daily living remains one of the chief reasons for which you should consider moving into an assisted living community.
+The assistance with the activities of daily living remains one of the main reasons for which seniors consider moving into an assisted living community.
 The level of support offered depends on one's current abilities and state of health.
 Some seniors are helped with certain tasks, while others are able to complete only a certain part of a task without assistance.
 In providing the necessary assistance, the staff will always remain respectful, ensuring the senior's dignity.
 There might be seniors who need help moving, bathing, eating, or dressing.
 No matter the need, the trained staff will work hard to ensure seniors enjoy their daily routine, with a sense of satisfaction at the end of the day.

 A top priority within assisted living communities is the safety of all residents.
 For this reason, specific measures are taken to cultivate safety.
 These measures might include: round-the-clock monitoring, keyed entries, emergency response systems, preparedness plan in case of emergencies, fire drills, secured access, staff training, responsive care and monitoring, etc. As for the social part, it is quite clear that assisted living communities offer plenty of opportunities for engagement.
 Many seniors report an improved mindset after moving into assisted living, and this is often related to the social activities included in the daily schedule.
 From book clubs to gardening, there is something for everyone there.
 It might even be possible to discover new passions, not to mention the long-lasting friendships you will make as a result.